itinstructor/WNCCNASA/README.md

 - This is part of an ongoing project sponsored by the Nebraska Space Grant
   - Enhancing Computer Science Curriculum using off-the-shelf Robotics Kits to Increase Whole Brain Learning
 ## Equipment
-- GoPiGo 3 from Modular Robotics https://gopigo.io
+- GoPiGo3 from Modular Robotics https://gopigo.io
 - Sensors from Modular Robotics and Grove
 - Raspberry Pi OS Buster, GoPiGo3 libraries
 - Raspbian for Robots
 ## Resources
-- GoPiGo Getting Started and other tutorials
+- GoPiGo Getting Started
-- GoPiGo, Raspberry Pi, Scratch, and Python resources
+- GoPiGo Tutorials and Resources
+- GoPiGo Cloud Data with ThingSpeak (Using the Distance Sensor)
+- GoPiGo Scratch for Robots Tutorial
+- Programming Resources
+- gopigo3-readthedocs-io-en-latest.pdf
 ## mBot Examples
 - These examples are from our Intro to Robotics class.
 The shape or concept of the code can be used as starting points for your GoPiGo3 programs.
 ## Code Examples